 Requirements – present and future

-If you are converting the basement into a rental property, it is best to have a separate entrance for the basement.
+If you are converting the basement into a rental property, it is best to have a separate entrance to the basement.
 It will give you and your tenants privacy from each other.
 In such a situation, you will need to spend money on a bathroom and kitchen as well, in order to create a self-contained apartment.
 On the other hand, if you are planning to use the basement primarily as an entertainment area, consider having the best contractor to take care of your project.

 It’s best to accommodate your planned requirements for the basement for the next 10 years.
 It will help you to put money in the renovations which will provide the best return on investment for you.